 How do women’s substance use problems, needs and outcomes differ from those of men?
-To mark International Women’s Day 2018, a collection of interventions that focus on women starting with the analyses most recently added or updated, totalling today 59 documents.
+To mark International Women’s Day 2019, a collection of interventions that further our understanding of how sex and gender can influence the course of addiction and treatment, with a particular focus on women starting with the analyses most recently added or updated, totalling today 68 documents.

 Click blue titles to view full text in a new window

 Use the selectors at the bottom to turn to the next page in the list of documents

 A study spotlights antenatal care in Scotland – one of three priority settings in a national programme to deliver screening and brief interventions.
 Implementation leaders discussed midwives’ roles in facilitating disclosures about drinking in pregnancy, and what happens when their professional opinions deviate from guidance.

 “We have to put the fire out first before we start rebuilding the house”: practitioners’ experiences of supporting women with histories of substance use, interpersonal abuse and symptoms of post-traumatic stress disorder

 Within treatment systems that have tended to underestimate or overlook the importance of ‘trauma-informed’ practice, this study explores how practitioners in England respond to the needs of women with substance use problems, histories of abuse, and symptoms of post-traumatic stress disorder.

 How can infertility specialists integrate screening, brief intervention, and referral to treatment into their everyday practice?

 Effectiveness of brief alcohol interventions in primary care populations